Measurement of $\pi^0$ Production in $\bar{\nu}_{\mu}$ Charged-Current Interactions in the NOvA Near Detector: Event selection

 The NC background dominates for low-momentum muon candidate tracks where, typically, a charged pion is misidentified as the muon.
 The minimum muon momentum requirement $p_\mu \geq 0.5$~GeV/c is effective at reducing this background.
 The diphoton invariant mass cut suppresses both the CC0${\pi^0}$ component, which peaks at low invariant mass, as well as the NC background which more uniformly populates the invariant mass distribution.

-Table~\ref{tab:nevents_cuts} summarizes the numbers of signal and background events following each selection cut.
-The last two columns show the signal efficiency and purity.
+Table~\ref{tab:nevents_cuts} summarizes the numbers of signal and background events passing each selection cut, along with the signal selection efficiency and purity.
+The table also shows the fractions of the initial MC and data samples surviving each cut, allowing a direct comparison of the cut-by-cut behavior in data and simulation prior to the template fit.
 The muon selection requirements reduce the signal by about 10\% while rejecting about half the background.
 The primary effect is on the NC background, in which the misidentified muon track typically has low momentum or fails the MuonID requirement.
 Prong multiplicity and hit count both have sizable effects on the background, with the biggest effect on the CC0${\pi^0}$ background, which contains more events with poorly reconstructed, low-quality prongs that have very few hits.
 In the signal sample, the prong multiplicity cut rejects events for which one of the photons is not reconstructed (e.g., the photons do not have sufficient angular separation to be resolved, or one does not convert in the detector).
 The prong EMscore requirement mainly serves to reject the dominant CC0$\pi^0$, which arises from final-state charged pions and nucleons that are incorrectly identified as EM-like prongs.
-The selected data sample consists of 16,687 selected events with signal purity of 43.2\%.
+After all selection cuts, the selected data sample consists of 16,687 selected events with signal purity of 42.3\%.